-Mandatory Debt exchange programme would be illegal - Attorney-General
+Mandatory debt exchange programme would be illegal - Attorney-General

 Per the arrangement, bondholders will get 0% interest in 2023, 5% in 2024 and 10% onwards.
 The bonds will also be redeemed in 3 installments within 10 years.

-According to the AG, the debt exchange program can at best be voluntary given the legal ramifications.
+According to the A-G, the debt exchange programme can at best be voluntary given the legal ramifications.

 Member of Parliament for Bolgatanga Central Isaac Adongo has consequently asked affected bondholders to proceed to the law court given the decision by finance minister Ken Ofori-Atta to ignore the legal advice of the Attorney General.